-These Easy Classic Scalloped Potatoes are the perfect simple from-scratch potato side dish for Easter!
+Homemade scalloped potatoes are the perfect simple from-scratch potato side dish for Easter!
 Sliced potatoes and onions baked to perfection in an easy homemade cheese sauce!
 After you learn how to make scalloped potatoes, you’ll always have a perfect, easy side dish to make for weeknight dinners or holiday meals!

 NEVER MISS A POST!
 FOLLOW ME ON: